martinpiper/BombJack/README.md

 		Next layer closer		= %10 (2)
 		Then next closest		= %01 (1)
 		Then front most layer	= %00 (0)

+0x9e09	0xlg	Setup extents for overscan to enable the border(g = greater than, and l = less than) in 8 pixel steps

+0x9e0a	0x01	Enable layer 1
+		0x02	Enable layer 2
+		0x04	Enable layer 3
+		0x08	Enable layer 4

 Sprite 32x32 size select